‘Those who cannot remember the past are condemned to fulfil it’ George Santayana

 The Jesuits say ‘give me a child until they are seven and I will show you the man’, or woman of course.
 When I was seven I spent my time making up impossibly large families in ‘my famerley book’ (spelling was not a strong point).
 I also wrote long stories or played complicated, extended games of schools.
 Although I enjoyed ‘dressing up’, I hadn’t yet started donning period costume but most other aspects of my current life were there in embryonic form.

 Although I have, I hope, a reputation as an academic historian, I believe good history is for everyone.
 As The History Interpreter, I aim to bring history alive in a variety of ways.
-I spend two or three days a week as my alter ego Mistress Agnes living in the seventeenth century at Torrington 1646.
+I spend one or two days a week as my alter ego Mistress Agnes living in the seventeenth century at Torrington 1646.
 Here I impart information about life in the time of the English Civil War to tourists and school children.
 My book Coffers, Clysters, Comfrey and Coifs: the lives of our seventeenth century ancestors, emerged out of this experience.
 On occasions, I swap centuries and appear as a Victorian.
 I am passionate about encouraging young people to become interested in history, especially through living history or family history.
 My main focus is on social history and the day to day lives of ordinary people, particularly women.

 I enjoy dissecting small, rural communities and trying to understand how they functioned in the past.
-In this respect, I maintain my own archives for the North Devon villages of Buckland Brewer, Bucks Mills and Bulkworthy and I am now the project manager of the Clovelly Community Archive project.
+In this respect, I maintain my own One Place Studies for the North Devon villages of Buckland Brewer, Bucks Mills and Bulkworthy and I am involved with the Clovelly Community Archive Project.
 No, I am not working my way through the alphabet!
 I am the vice chair of the Society for One-Place Studies and have written a guide to one place studies Putting Your Ancestors in their Place.

 You can read about my chaotic historical life on the blog at Latest News from the History Interpreter do click ‘follow’ if you want to keep up to date.